Determining fluid-crystal phase boundaries for a binary hard-sphere mixture using direct-coexistence simulations: Methods

-We ran the direct-coexistence simulations for total times ranging from $10^6 \tau$ to $8\cdot10^6 \tau$.
-One-fourth of this time was used as equilibration time.
+We ran the direct-coexistence simulations for total times ranging from $10^6 \tau$ to $8\cdot10^6 \tau$, of which one-fourth was used as equilibration time.
 After equilibration, we started the measurement of the pressure tensor, and periodically measured the composition profile at time intervals at $\Delta t/\tau =1$.
 Shifting and averaging of the composition profiles were performed during the simulation.